EternalDreamer01/Nyx/README.md

 __Supports international phone format only__

-Raw format is digits only however (e.g `61491570006`), you may optionally specify :
+Raw format is digits only (e.g `61491570006`) however, you may optionally specify :
 * `+` at the beginning, eventually followed by `0`: `+0448081570192`
 * `-`, `.`, ` ` (space), `/` and `\` anywhere: `61 491-570-006`